-The four most common conventional radiology examinations are radiography of the lower and upper limbs (32%), the spine (16%), the thorax (12%) and the breast (11%); oral radiography accounts for 85% of dental examinations, while scanner examination of the head and spine represent 38% and 26% respectively of the total number of examinations by scanner.
+In France, the four most common conventional radiology examinations are radiography of the lower and upper limbs (32%), the spine (16%), the thorax (12%) and the breast (11%); oral radiography accounts for 85% of dental examinations, while tomography of the head and spine represent 38% and 26% respectively of the total number of examinations by scanner.
 Based on the estimated dose values per examination (national or, failing which, European data), the estimated average annual effective dose per person is between 0.66 mSv and 0.83 mSv.

-Diagram 6 presents the respective shares of the number of procedures and associated doses, for conventional radiology, scanners, nuclear medicine and interventional radiology.
+Diagram 7 presents the respective shares of the number of procedures and associated doses, for conventional radiology, computed tomography, nuclear medicine and interventional radiology.